MadCrabCyder/psDateFunctions/README.md

 # psDateFunctions

-This PowerShell module began it's life when I had a requirement to calculate 'Patch Tuesday', the 2nd Tuesday of the Month, to automate patch release shedules.
+This PowerShell module began it's life when I had a requirement to calculate 'Patch Tuesday', the 2nd Tuesday of the Month, to automate patch release schedules.
 I have now extended it to cover all variations of the nth instance, or nth last instance of a particular weekday in a month, including Patch Tuesday.

 It provides a comprehensive set of tools for finding specific dates within a month, catering to a wide range of needs.
 Key features include: